cdmandrews/cdmandrews.github.io/3301/weekly/facts-about-fact-sheets.md

 - Persuade or advocate

 ### Finally, what do these examples tell you or show you that you can apply as you’re creating your own fact sheets?

-- Audience and purpose inform each of these choices and features.
+Audience and purpose inform each of these choices and features.
 Fact sheets for experts differ from fact sheets for parents, families, preprofessionals, publics, decision-makers, laborers, women, people speaking English, people speaking español, and so forth.
+Fact sheets from medical and public health organizations are stylistically distinct from OSHA and census.gov style sheets--though not as wildly distinct as some genres.

-- The “fact sheet” is a recognizable genre that circulates, but there’s also a lot of variety in that genre.
-- There's not one "right way" to do a fact sheet, but looking at these examples we can get a sense of the typical features, purposes, and social actions in the genre.
+The “fact sheet” is a recognizable genre that circulates, but there’s also a lot of variety in that genre.
+That is, there's not one "right way" to do a fact sheet, but looking at these examples we can get a sense of the typical features, purposes, and social actions in the genre.
 We can see fact sheets are both [stable and dynamic](https://openenglishatslcc.pressbooks.com/chapter/on-genre/#3).